coleholcomb/Halite3/README.tex.md

 \end{align}
 $$

+The latter assumption is of less quality than the former, since it is very likely that the secondary cell is much closer to the primary cell than the primary cell is to the dropoff, particularly in the late phases of the game when preferable mining sites are far from dropoffs.
+This effect should be somewhat ameliorated by the inclusion of a heuristic factor that amplifies the scores of dense halite regions.
 Combining the above approximations, the score is
 $$
 \begin{align}
 S(c, t_m) &\approx \frac{H_{\rm max} - T(c,d)}{n\big(t(s,c) + t_m(c)\big) + t(c,d)}.